ehjjjj/zft/README.md

 * Understanding regular expressions.

-# Functions you need to complete
-In this exercise you will write three functions, for three different regex formulas rule1(), rule2(), rule3() in pe07.c, define protoypes in pe07.h, in the main() in main.c

 ## Some of regular expression metacharacter syntax
 |    Pattern    |               Description                              |
 | ------------- | ------------------------------------------------------ |